marthanjoel/ADVANCED-PARKING-SYSTEM-/README.md

 * To use LEDs and a buzzer for clear feedback
 * To understand analog sensor readings and decision making

 ---

-## Components Used

-* Arduino Uno (main controller)
-* Joystick module (distance simulation)
-* Red LED (danger indication)
-* Yellow LED (caution indication)
-* Green LED (safe indication)
-* Buzzer (sound alert)
-* Resistors
-* Jumper wires
-* Breadboard
-*obstacle avoidance sensor# Advanced Parking Assistance System

-## Project Overview

-This project is an **Advanced Parking Assistance System** built using **Arduino**.
-The purpose of this system is to help drivers park their cars safely without knocking objects or obstacles.

-Since an ultrasonic sensor was not available, a **joystick module** is used to simulate distance measurements.
-The system provides **visual alerts using LEDs** and **audible alerts using a buzzer**, similar to a real vehicle parking sensor.

----

-## Objectives

-* To simulate a parking assistance system using Arduino
-* To warn the driver when the car is too close to an obstacle
-* To use LEDs and a buzzer for clear feedback
-* To understand analog sensor readings and decision making

----

-## Components Used

-* Arduino Uno (main controller)
-* Joystick module (distance simulation)
-* Red LED (danger indication)
-* Yellow LED (caution indication)
-* Green LED (safe indication)
-* Buzzer (sound alert)
-* Resistors
-* Jumper wires
-* Breadboard
-*obstacle avoidance sensor  ky032
----

 ## System Description